All Episodes

 It's on Lou Dobbs last night.

-Uh But this is this is this is that's Chadley Myers.
+But this is Chadley Myers.

 But Chadley, we do have a historical data, not records, but we can go back and look.

-We can see when the Earth was frozen.
+We can see when the earth was frozen.

 We see what happened to dinosaurs.